RawPatty/rawpatty.github.io/docs/_posts/2024-05-31-Terraform-Enterprise-on-AKS.markdown

 # Configuration
 - Initialize the AKS cluster by adding in the desired node pool configurations, update schedules, diagnostics, and namespaces that weren't included in your script
 - Initialize the PGSQL Database
-In “Server Parameters” on the Azure portal, find azure.extension and from the dropdown, add `CITEXT`, `HSTORE`, and `UUID-OSSP` extensions, click save.
+In `Server Parameters` on the Azure portal, find azure.extension and from the dropdown, add `CITEXT`, `HSTORE`, and `UUID-OSSP` extensions, click save.

-Connecting to the PGSQL instance with the default account in a terminal Create the new database - In my case I called it “terraform_enterprise” Grant access for the terraform user account to have full control over schemas
+Connecting to the PGSQL instance with the default account in a terminal Create the new database - In my case I called it `terraform_enterprise`

+Grant access for the terraform user account to have full control over schemas
 {% highlight ruby %}
 GRANT ALL PRIVILEGES ON DATABASE "DB_Name" TO "TF_Username";